NSF 23-529: Research Coordination Networks (RCN)

 2. In addition to describing the RCN objectives, scientific rationale, specific networking activities, and the special features stated in Section II above, the Project Description should also address aspects of network Management, and Coordination, as a part of the 15 pages, as described below.
 All major organizational collaborations should be described and justified in terms of how each serves the needs or enhances the goals of the network.

-3. The Project Description should include a separate section labeled "Broader Impacts".
+3. The Project Description must include a separate section labeled "Broader Impacts".
 This section should describe the broader impacts of the proposed activities and address Participant Diversity, as described below.

 Management Plan.
 Describe plans and procedures for the development and assessment of the proposed activity.
 Include formal mechanisms to ensure fair and equitable allocation of group resources.
 Clearly define the responsibilities for leadership and the role of the PI and the steering committee.
 Delineate the procedures used for the selection of